m-pektas/m-pektas/README.md

 ## 🔭 I'm currently working on

-Generative Adversarial Networks, Multi Object Detection and Tracking, Face Syntesis
+Generative Adversarial Networks(GANs), Object Detection and Tracking.

 ## 📫 How to reach me